MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

 1. Go to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com) and sign in using Environment Admin or System Administrator role credentials.

    > [!NOTE]
    > Environment Admins or System Administrators can copy all available environments.
-Customer Engagement System administrators can copy environments for which they have the Environment Admin or System Administrator role.
+Dynamics 365 apps System administrators can copy environments for which they have the Environment Admin or System Administrator role.

 2. From the left-side menu, select **Environments**, and then select an environment to copy.